-IMPORTANT SECURITY NOTICE
+IMPORTANT SECURITY NOTICE: crypto-ransomware

-Ransomware is a $1 billion business that often evades traditional anti-malware.
+Ransomware (or crypto-ransomware) is a $1 billion business that often evades traditional anti-malware.
 Learn what you’re up against and how to stop it.
 Our system of safeguards is proven to stop ransomware in its tracks, including all Wanna variants, by blocking the unauthorised encryption of files.

 WannaCry ransomware: How it works and how to protect yourself